-Professor Koehler has done visual and archival research in Berlin; Weimar; Dessau; Paris; Bern; Munich; London; New York; Chicago; and Cambridge, Massachusetts, and has published extensively on twentieth-century art and architecture, with a concentration on the role of exhibitions in the history of art.
+Professor Koehler has published extensively on twentieth-century art and architecture, with a concentration on the role of exhibitions in the history of art.
 Her work questions the relationships of art and exile, translation and perception, and the interactions of architecture with other forms of cultural expression, as in her edited volume The Built Surface: Architecture and the Pictorial Arts from Romanticism to the 21st Century (London: Ashgate, 2001).
-In 2012, Professor Koehler took part in a series of workshops and symposia on "Revival: Utopia, Identity, Memory" at the Courtauld Institute for Art, London; and in 2011 with Eve Blau (Harvard University) she chaired a session on "Architectural Exhibitions in/as Critique" at the College Art Association Conference in New York.
-She has most recently published catalogue essays for the exhibitions The Small Utopia: Ars Multiplicata (Foundazione Prada, Venice, 2012) and The Mad Square: Modernity in German Art 1910-1938 (Art Gallery of New South Wales, 2011) and was a contributing editor to the Mead Collection Handbook (Mead Art Museum, Amherst College, 2011).
+She has most recently published catalogue essays for the exhibitions Intersecting Colors: Josef Albers and His Contemporaries (Mead Art Museum, Amherst College, 2015), The Small Utopia: Ars Multiplicata (Foundazione Prada, Venice, 2012) and The Mad Square: Modernity in German Art 1910-1938 (Art Gallery of New South Wales, 2011) and was a contributing editor to the Mead Collection Handbook (Mead Art Museum, Amherst College, 2011).
 Her contribution to the conference "Bauhaus Palimpsest: The Object of Discourse" at the Harvard University Art Museums was published in Bauhaus Constructs (Routledge, 2009).

-Professor Koehler's museum work began as curatorial assistant at the University Museum of Contemporary Art at the University of Massachusetts, where she contributed to shows on Barnett Newman, Martin Puryear, Chris Burden, and other American artists.
+Professor Koehler's museum work began as when she was a curatorial assistant at the University Museum of Contemporary Art at the University of Massachusetts Amherst, where she contributed to shows on Barnett Newman, Martin Puryear, Chris Burden, and other American artists.
 More recently, Professor Koehler was faculty curator and sole author of the catalogue for Bauhaus Modern at the Smith College Museum of Art (2008), an important exhibition that contributed new thinking on the complexity and diversity of Bauhaus art and history, while challenging assumptions about the mass production of modernist objects and images.
-She is currently at work on two books, a survey of the Bauhaus for Phaidon Press, and an intellectual history of the German architect Walter Gropius, including his exhibition designs in New York, Berlin, Weimar, London, and Paris.
+She is currently at work on two books: a survey of the Bauhaus for Phaidon Press, and an intellectual history of the German architect Walter Gropius, including his exhibition designs in New York, Berlin, Weimar, London, and Paris.

 Christoph Cox, professor of philosophy, received his B.A. in modern culture and media from Brown University and a Ph.D. in the history of consciousness from the University of California, Santa Cruz.
 Professor Cox teaches and writes on 19th- and 20th-century European philosophy and cultural theory.

-He is the author of Nietzsche: Naturalism and Interpretation (University of California Press, 1999) and co-editor of Audio Culture: Readings in Modern Music (Continuum, 2004).
+He is the author of Nietzsche: Naturalism and Interpretation (University of California Press, 1999) and co-editor of Realism Materialism Art (Sternberg Press, 2015) and Audio Culture: Readings in Modern Music (Continuum, 2004).
 Cox is editor-at-large for Cabinet magazine, writes regularly for Artforum and The Wire, and has published philosophical essays in the Journal of the History of Philosophy, the Journal of Visual Culture, Organised Sound, International Studies in Philosophy, The Review of Metaphysics, and elsewhere.

-He is currently at work on two books: a monograph on sound art, experimental music, and metaphysics; and an edited volume on aesthetics and the new realist and materialist philosophies.
+He is currently at work on a monograph on sound art, experimental music, and metaphysics, and an edited volume on aesthetics and the new realist and materialist philosophies.